tomtran90/CarND-LaneLines-P1/README.md

 * **weighted_img** combines the Hough lines and the original images to create annotated images

 ### Potential shortcomings
-Potential shortcomings can be found by applying it to the 'challenge.mp4' video.
+Potential shortcomings can be found by applying the process to the 'challenge.mp4' video.
 The noise in the video and the curves of the road are not handled well by the process.

 ### Possible improvements
 Possible improvements include quadratic fit to annotate the lines with curves.
+Another improvement could be a way to filter out noise.